arachnetech/homebridge-mqttthing/README.md

     },
     "switchValues": "<array of 3 switch values corresponding to single-press, double-press and long-press respectively (optional)>"
     "restrictSwitchValues": [ 0, 1 ] // optional
 }

+// Multi-button switch
+{
+    "accessory": "mqttthing",
+    "type": "statelessProgrammableSwitch",
+    "name": "<name of sensor>",
+    "url": "<url of MQTT server (optional)>",
+    "username": "<username for MQTT (optional)>",
+    "password": "<password for MQTT (optional)>",
+    "caption": "<label (optional)>",
+    "topics":
+    {
+        "getSwitch":
+            [
+                "<topic used to provide switch 1 state>", "<topic used to provide switch 2 state>", "<topic used to provide switch 3 state>" ]
+    },
+    "switchValues":
+        [
+            "<array of 3 switch values corresponding to single-press, double-press and long-press respectively for switch 1 (optional)>"
+            "<array of 3 switch values corresponding to single-press, double-press and long-press respectively for switch 2 (optional)>"
+            "<array of 3 switch values corresponding to single-press, double-press and long-press respectively for switch 3 (optional)>"
+        ]
+    "switchValues": "<array of 3 switch values corresponding to single-press, double-press and long-press respectively (optional)>"
+    "restrictSwitchValues": [ 0, 2 ] // optional and applied to all buttons
+}
 ```